esgomezm/AI-Workshop-youngSMLMS-2025/README.md

 ## ✅ Final Notes
 - Please ensure **Google Colab and Docker** are set up in advance.
-- Download datasets and pretrained models before the workshop.
+- All required datasets and pretrained models are bundled in the [workshop data release](https://github.com/esgomezm/AI-Workshop-youngSMLMS-2025/releases/tag/data).
 - Tutorials are structured to be progressive: start with **DeepSTORM**, move to **DL4MicEverywhere**, then explore **DINOSim** and the **Model Zoo**.

 ---

 ✨ **By the end of this workshop, participants will have hands-on experience with deep learning pipelines, zero-shot segmentation, and models from the BioImage Model Zoo.**